gira-de/svelte-undo/README.md

 const msgStore = writable('old value');

-// create a new action to update the store value const action = new SetAction('set new value', msgStore, 'new value');
+// create a new action to update the store value const action = new SetAction(msgStore, 'new value', 'set new value');

 // apply the action
 action.apply();